pyansu07/TurboEncrypt/README.md

 ## Idea:

-- Divides the file into different small-small parts, encrypts each part at same time (kind of parallel circuits/methods) and then combines the encrypted part into a single file.
+- Divides the file into different small-small parts, encrypts each part at same time (kind of parallel circuits) and then combines the encrypted part into a single file.

 - Use of some standard encryption method.